victoriyaforsythe/PyIRI/README.md

 # Installation

-PyIRI may be installed from PyPi, which will handle all dependencies.
+PyIRI may be installed from PyPI, which will handle all dependencies.

 ```
 pip install PyIRI